detekoi/minimal-clock-overlay/README.md

 ## Tips for Streamers

-- **Use Transparent Mode**: For gameplay streams, the transparent mode provides time information without blocking gameplay
+- **Use Transparent Theme**: For gameplay streams, the transparent theme provides time information without blocking gameplay
 - **Match Your Brand**: Use the color pickers to match your stream's color scheme
 - **Position Strategically**: Place in a corner where it won't overlap important HUD elements in games